 The Fund relies largely on equities to provide the excess return over NZ Government bond returns but is always looking for more efficient ways to capture alternative return sources.
-Almost 20% of the Fund is invested in alternative assets, such as catastrophe insurance, life settlements, private equity and now a basket of risk factors that is expected to provide an independent source of returns.
-Insurance-based investments have provided worthwhile diversification of bond investments.
+Almost 20% of the Fund is invested in alternative assets, such as catastrophe insurance, life settlements, private equity and alternative style premia that is expected to provide an independent source of returns.
+Insurance-based investments have provided diversification of bond investments.

-Global equities, bonds and most of these alternative assets are managed actively as we believe there are additional returns from skilled management.
+Global equities, bonds and most of the alternative assets are managed actively as we believe there are additional returns from skilled management.
 All active investment decisions are benchmarked against the Reference Portfolio to assess whether they add value in terms of higher returns for equivalent risk, net of costs.
 These decisions include the addition of asset classes that diversify the Fund's sources of return as well as skill-based active management strategies.

 90% of the Fund is invested internationally to avoid concentration risk in NZ assets.
-Hedging limits the foreign currency exposure to 20% on average, however.
+Our hedging strategy limits the foreign currency exposure to 20% on average.